 The NCETM Ready to Progress documents are used to support formative assessment, to ensure the majority of the children are ready to progress within a unit and/ or onto the next concept.
 We also use Block tests to support teacher assessment, these are used either at the beginning or end of a new concept or both.

-We use NFER Assessment Tests as summative assessment at the end of each term.
-These take place for Y2-6 in the Autumn Term, Y1-6 in the Spring and Summer Term.
+We use NFER Assessment Tests as summative assessment at the end of each term years 1, 3, 4 and 5.
+These take place for Y3, 4 and 5 in the Autumn Term, Y1, 3, 4 and 5 in the Spring and Summer Term.
+Year 2 and 6 complete past SATs papers each term.

 All children have access to TimesTables Rockstars to support their learning of these facts.
 Please ask your child's class teacher for the log in.